dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 Name the job `hold-RailsGoat-open` (or whatever you like).
 Select "Multibranch Pipeline" as the job type, and press OK:
 ![Create hold-RailsGoat-open](screenshots-new/08-jenkins-create-multibranch-pipeline.png)

-On the next screen name the job (whatever you like, `hold-RailsGoat-open` in the screenshot).
+On the next screen give the job a display name (whatever you like, `hold-RailsGoat-open` in the screenshot).
 Add a branch source specifying `file:///vagrant` as the `Project Repository`:
 ![Add branch source](screenshots-new/09-jenkins-add-branch-source.png)

 Scroll down to the `Build Configuration` section and specify [`sec-tests/hold-open/Jenkinsfile`](../sec-tests/semgrep/Jenkinsfile) as the `Script Path`.
 Then press Save: